david-osas/dabble-lab/README.md

 - NestJS
 - Yarn

+## GraphQL implementation
+The NestJS code-frist approach was used for the GraphQL implementation in the application.
+More information on that can be read following this link https://docs.nestjs.com/graphql/quick-start#code-first

 ## Testing
 Unit tests were written for several functions in the API, with high code coverage of the entire application.
 The framework used for testing is Jest.